 A popular hive for U.K. and Ireland conditions

-There are three standard depths of frame and these are referred to as:-
+There are three common depths of frame manufactured and these are referred to as:-

 The National is popular with both amateur and commercial beekeepers because:-